-I made this React and Redux app after taking a deep dive into JS fundamentals, ES6, and some of the functional-programming paradigms on which React and Redux are based.
+This was the first React and Redux app I built after taking a deep dive into JS fundamentals, ES6, and functional programming.

 The ability to add multiple lists created a data structure that was a bit more complex than a standard to-do application.

-I also wanted to make use of SASS, flexbox, and the Block-Element-Modifier method to create a responsive, maintainable design that follows best practices.
+I also wanted to make use of SASS, flexbox, and the BEM method to create a responsive, maintainable design that follows best practices.

 The American Meteorological Society wanted a page with a different, up-to-date theme to announce its centennial celebration.

 I led design and development based on stakeholder needs.
-I used Bootstrap 4, in keeping with their current Bootstrap 3 code base, with a large amount of custom SASS and Gulp tooling.
-Currently a teaser for the event, this page will develop further and include more content as the year progresses.
+I used Bootstrap 4, in keeping with their legacy Bootstrap 3 code base, with a large amount of custom SASS and Gulp tooling.
+The page has since been further developed by my replacement.

 While I love the power of advanced libraries and frameworks, I always try to keep in mind what tools are actually necessary for a job and what can be done with the basics.

 I wanted to create a responsive portfolio without any overhead that showcases my abilities in HTML, CSS, and vanilla JS.